RackHD/docs/docs/rackhd/authentication.rst

 .. _localhost-exception-label:

-Setup the first user with Localhost Exception
+Setup the First User with Localhost Exception
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The localhost exception permits unauthenticated access to create the first user in the system.
 With